Live and More

-Live and More is the first live album recorded by American singer-songwriter Donna Summer, and it was her second double album, released on August 28, 1978 by Casablanca Records.
-The live concert featured on the first three sides of this double album was recorded in the Universal Amphitheater, Los Angeles, California in 1978.
+Live and More is the first live album recorded by American singer-songwriter Donna Summer, and it was her second double album, released on August 28, 1978, by Casablanca Records.

+The live concert featured on the first three sides of this double album was recorded in the Universal Amphitheatre, Los Angeles, California in 1978.

 Background and release

-During the concert, Summer performed a large number of her disco songs - both her hit singles, and a selection of songs from her previous album, Once Upon a Time.
-However, in this album, Donna also experiments with other musical styles such as jazz, in a medley she named "The My Man Medley".
-It consists of the George Gershwin song, "The Man I Love", together with "I Got It Bad and That Ain't Good" and the old standard "Some of These Days", neither of which she had recorded previously.
-She also performed a version of the ballad "The Way We Were", originally recorded by Barbra Streisand for the film of the same name, again, not previously recorded by Summer, but a big live favorite of hers.
-This was followed by a self-written ballad called "Mimi's Song", dedicated to her young daughter, Mimi.
-Mimi was present at this concert for Summer to sing the song to, and she is heard on the recording saying goodnight to the audience.
+During the concert performed at the Universal Amphitheatre in Los Angeles on June 17, 1978, Donna Summer performed a large number of her disco songs - both her hit singles, and a selection of songs from her previous 1977 album, Once Upon a Time.
+However, in this album, Summer also experiments with other musical styles such as jazz, in a medley she named the "My Man Medley".
+It consists of the George Gershwin song, "The Man I Love", together with "I Got It Bad (and That Ain't Good)" and the standard "Some of These Days", neither of which she had recorded previously.

+Summer also performed a version of the ballad "The Way We Were", originally recorded by Barbra Streisand for the 1973 film of the same name, again, not previously recorded by Summer, but a big live favorite of hers.
+This was followed by a self-written ballad called "Mimi's Song", dedicated to her young daughter, Mimi Sommer.
+Sommer was present at this concert for Summer to sing the song to, and she is heard on the recording saying goodnight to the audience.

 The concert ends with one of Summer's best-known songs in the United States - "Last Dance".
 This hit song is included on the soundtrack of the film Thank God It's Friday, in which Summer had also acted.
-The composer, Paul Jabara, won an Academy Award for Best Song from a motion picture, and Summer herself won her first Grammy Award for Best Female R&B Vocal Performance with this song.
-Some versions of "Last Dance" have the slow part removed from the middle but kept at the beginning.
+The composer, Paul Jabara, won an Academy Award for Best Original Song at the 51st Academy Awards, and Summer herself won a Grammy Award for Best Female R&B Vocal Performance (her first) with this song at the 21st Annual Grammy Awards.
+Some versions of "Last Dance" have the slow tempo section removed from the middle but kept at the beginning.
 The full version, however, was sung at this concert.

-The fourth and final side of this double LP album contains a new studio recording entitled "MacArthur Park Suite", which is a medley of four songs including the main song "MacArthur Park", originally recorded as a ballad by the Irish actor Richard Harris.
-Summer's disco version was edited and issued as a single, and it became one of her biggest hits - her first number one song on the American Billboard Hot 100 singles chart, and a Top five song in the United Kingdom.
+The fourth and final side of this double LP album contains a new studio recording entitled "MacArthur Park Suite", which is a medley of three songs including the main song "MacArthur Park", originally recorded as a ballad by the Irish actor Richard Harris.
+Summer's disco version was edited and issued as a single, and it became one of her biggest hits - her first number one song on the American Billboard Hot 100 singles chart, and a Top five song on the UK Singles Chart.
 This song also earned Summer a Grammy Award nomination for Best Female Pop Vocal Performance.
 Another song in the medley, "Heaven Knows" was an American Top five hit, and it featured vocals by Joe Esposito of the Brooklyn Dreams musical group.
 That group included the musician Bruce Sudano, whom Summer would later marry.